mr-valters/linux/README.md

 # 🤓 Gists - Technical stuff worth to share

-Valters Zana, gists for better IT performance.
+Sebastian Monta, gists for better IT performance.

 </br>